briennekordis/bounceyBalls/README.md

 - [Licensing Information](https://github.com/briennekordis/bounceyBalls#licensing-information)

 ## Description & General Info
-This html codes creates multiple balls that "bounce" in a given area and was an assignment as part of the MITxPro web development course.
+This project, which consists of script tags and styling within a single HTML file, creates multiple balls that "bounce" in a given area of the screen.

 ## Languages & Technologies
 - HTML